“Above all, be the heroine of your life, not the victim.” — Nora Ephron

 Have you walked or exercised today?

-What’s been frustrating me for years is that I often don’t answer “yes” to these questions and yet they focus on three of the most important things to me: reading, creating, and staying in good health.
+What’s been frustrating me for years is that I often don’t answer “yes” to these questions, and yet, they focus on three of the most important things to me: reading, creating, and good health.

 But all that changed yesterday.